Executive Director at CKCU

 “All the things I’ve done led to this job that plays to all the strengths I developed in school,” he says.
 “I didn’t know there was such a thing as a cultural developer job, an occupation that crossed the aspects I was pursuing academically.
 To have something there for me that was well tuned to those interests, I think that’s really cool.
 My BA was unconventional—there were a lot of twists and turns.
 I knew what I wanted to know about, and I used all the resources at the university to try and put that together for myself.
 That’s one of the values of the BA—that you can do that.”

-Kwende Kefentse is a Cultural Planner with the City of Ottawa.
+Kwende Kefentse is the inaugural Executive Director of CKCU.

 More about Bachelor of Humanities Alumni